-[facsimile: 412.236.1928]
+[facsimile: 312.557.2710]

-27. Controlling Law; Jurisdiction and Venue; Waiver.
+- 27. Controlling Law: Jurisdiction and Venue: Waiver.
 All questions as to the execution, validity, interpretation, construction, and performance of this agreement shall be construed in accordance with the laws of the Commonwealth of Kentucky, without regard to conflict of laws principles thereof.
 The Manager hereby consents to the jurisdiction of the courts of the Commonwealth of Kentucky and further consents that venue shall lie in the Franklin Circuit Court located in Franklin County, Kentucky.
-To the extent that in any jurisdiction Manager may now or hereafter be entitled to claim for itself or its assets immunity from suit, execution, attachment (before or after judgment) or other legal process, Manager, to the extent it may effectively do so, irrevocably agrees not to claim, and it hereby waives, same.
+To the extent that in any jurisdiction Manager may now or hereafter be entitled to claim for itself or its assets immunity from suit, execution, attachment (before or after judgment) or other legal process, Manager, to the extent it may effectively do so, irrevocably agrees not to claim, and it hereby waives, same. - 28.
+Confidentiality.
+The Manager shall protect the financial privacy of all information relating to the Account and recognizes that the information is confidential in nature.

-28. Confidentiality.

-- a) The Manager shall protect the financial privacy of all information relating to the Account and recognizes that the information is confidential in nature.
 The Manager's employees and agents shall be allowed access to the information only as needed for their duties related to the Agreement and in accordance with the rules established by the custodian of the records.
 The Manager shall preserve the confidentiality of the information except where otherwise required by law or requested by an appropriate regulator, and shall maintain positive policies and procedures for safeguarding the confidentiality of such information.
-The Manager recognizes that it may be liable for the negligent, wanton, or willful release of such information. - KRS agrees not to release or make available to the public information regarding Account holdings or other related security, transaction, and attribution analysis related to the Account ("Portfolio Information") until thirty (30) days after the end of the quarter to which the Portfolio Information relates.
-KRS may release the Portfolio Information to its Trustees, and to any related or affiliated party, including those parties doing analysis of the Portfolio Information on behalf of KRS.
-KRS may also discuss the Portfolio Information in general terms, without identifying the securities held, with unrelated or unaffiliated parties in the ordinary course of fulfilling KRS's fiduciary responsibilities. - Manager acknowledges that KRS is subject to the Kentucky Open Records Act c) (Kentucky Revised Statutes 61.870 et seq., as amended, the "Open Records Act").
-The Open Records Act contains numerous exceptions to required disclosure, which KRS invokes on a regular basis, as it respects the confidential information of its counterparties to investment contracts.
-The primary exception to required disclosure that KRS invokes is 61.878(c)(1) - information that would provide a competitive advantage to competitors.
-KRS interprets this to mean that it is not required to disclose select business terms or portions of agreements, which including, but are not limited to, negotiated economic terms (i.e. management fees, incentive fees, expenses, etc.), of the investment manager or fund as an Manager also acknowledges that a party requesting individual entity. information that is unable to obtain such information directly from KRS may bring legal action (either in a court of law, or by appealing to the attorney general) to compel disclosure of the information. - 29.
+The Manager recognizes that it may be liable for the negligent, wanton, or willful release of such information. - 29.
 Remedies.
-In addition to the right to terminate this Agreement, KRS may also file suit against the Manager for breach of duty and/or confidentiality, without limitation.
+In addition to the right to terminate this Agreement, KRS may also file suit against the Manager for breach of duty and/or confidentiality, without limitation, but only to the extent such breach is attributable to the Manager's acts or omissions.
 Should KRS obtain a judgment against the Manager as a result of a breach of contract, the Manager consents to such judgment being set-off against any monies owed by KRS to the Manager under this or other contracts.
 This section shall not be interpreted to limit KRS's remedies as provided for by law. - 30.
-Securities Lending.
-The Manager understands that KRS may engage in a "Securities lending program".

-- 31. Duration of Contract.
-The period in which subject services are to be performed is , 2014, through June 30, 20 / 7.
-However, termination or cancellation may be effected at any time by either party as provided below.
-At the expiration of its term, this agreement may, at the option of the parties hereto, be extended by negotiation for additional periods. - 32.
-Termination.
-KRS and Manager reserve the right to terminate this Agreement without penalty under any one of the following circumstances: - (a) At either party's discretion, with or without cause, upon thirty (30) calendar days written notice.
-Manager shall cooperate with KRS and follow KRS's written directions in connection with the termination of this agreement to effect the orderly transfer of securities; or - (b) At KRS's discretion, immediately, if a result of the Manager's default or breach of contract.
+Securities Lending The Manager understands that KRS may engage in a "Securities lending program," but KRS shall not hold Manager liable for any overdraft related to the Custodian's failure to notify Manager of such securities lending related to the Account. - 31.
+Duration of Contract.
+The period in which subject services are to be performed is from the date first above written through June 30, 2015.
+At the expiration of each term, a new term of three years shall automatically be come into being, unless one of the parties hereto notifies the other this agreement may, at the option of the parties hereto, be extended by negotiation for additional periods.

+- 32. Termination.
+KRS and Manager reserve the right to terminate this Agreement without penalty under any one of the following circumstances: - a) At KRS's discretion, with or without cause, after five (5) business days written notice to the Manager or at Manager's discretion upon thirty (30) calendar days written notice.
+Manager shall cooperate with KRS and follow KRS's written directions in connection with the termination of this agreement to effect the orderly transfer of securities; or - b) At KRS's discretion, immediately, if a result of the Manager's default or breach of contract.